mladenkn/social-network-asp-net-core-example/README.md

 Application is using the in memory database, so it should be easier for you to check it out.

-And about the functionalities, it is a social network that enables registered users to create, edit, and rate posts.
+And about the functionalities, it is a social network that enables registered users to create, edit, delete, and rate posts.
+Users can edit and delete only their own posts, and like/dislike posts from other users.